keeganmccallum/strml.net/work.md

 --------

 * ReLease Rentals - a mobile-first real estate rentals market
-* UFess - Canadian University Confessionals aggregator
+* UFess - Canadian university confessionals aggregator
 * ReactMSG - send multimedia, receive a short video of the receiver reacting to it

 Open Source